Nidhimidha/Special-Data-Mining-EECS-839/README.md

 List of cases that are incorrectly classified: <list of cases List of cases that are correctly classified: <list of cases>
 <list of cases> contains cases, one case per line; each line contains the list of all attribute values and then decision value, separated by commas. <list of cases with justification> contains first a case, i.e., the list of all attribute values and then decision value, separated by commas; then, in the case where support was used, ";" and the total score, then lines representing all matching rules (describing all concepts).
 Every such line contains a list of conditions, separated by "&", then "->" and an action, where a condition starts from "(", then attribute name, comma, attribute value, and ")", similarly action, and then ";" and the rule score.
 Finally, the program should ask the user whether the user wishes to exit the program or to start the program all over again.
-General Remarks.
-Your program should be able to deal with unexpected answers of the user and not crush but rather repeat the question.
-Use of recursion is not encouraged.
-You should expect input data files of any size, more than a thousand cases and more than a hundred attributes.
-Include all comments, including instructions about compiling and linking and the name of a computer on which you implemented your program, in a single file called read.me.
-Do not forget to include your name and KUID#.
-When you are ready to submit the project, send ALL necessary source files, makefile (if any), and the read.me file by e-mail to the TA.
-Do not send object files, executable files, and test data files.
-Late projects will be accepted with 10% penalty per day up to five days.